kubeflow/pipelines/samples/contrib/pytorch-samples/README.md

 **[Steps to Run the example pipelines from Kubeflow Jupyter Notebook](cluster_build.md)**

-## Local Build
+## Option 2.
+Compiling and Running by uploading to Kubeflow Pipelines
 This involves steps to build the pipeline in local machine and run it by uploading the pipeline file to the Kubeflow Dashboard.
+Here we have a python file that defines the pipeline.
+The python file containing the pipeline is compiled and the generated yaml is uploaded to the KFP for creating a run out of it.

 Use the following python files building the pipeline locally for Cifar 10 and Bert examples